ARTICLE I. BOARD OF DIRECTORS

 An Active Diplomate who is unable to engage in any duties of the dental profession for a period of one year because of a medical disability, and who was an Active Diplomate in good standing at the time the disability occurred, shall be exempt from the payment of registration fees and special assessments and shall remain in good standing during the period of disability.
-A permanently Disabled Diplomate, to be exempt from the payment of fees and assessments, shall submit to the Secretary a medical certificate attesting to said permanent disability.
-A temporarily Disabled Diplomate, to be exempt from the payment of fees and assessments, shall also submit a medical certificate that must be renewed annually.
-Disabled Active Diplomates shall be listed in the official Roster as Active (Registered) Diplomates.
+A permanently Disabled Diplomate, to be exempt from the payment of fees and assessments, shall submit to the Secretary a medical report attesting to said permanent disability.
+A temporarily Disabled Diplomate, to be exempt from the payment of fees and assessments, shall also submit a medical report that must be renewed annually.
+Disabled Active Diplomates shall be listed in the online Active Diplomate list as Active (Registered) Diplomates.

-The following are grounds for immediate termination of Active Diplomate status: (a) failure to pay registration fees and/or special assessments as provided in Article XI and (b) submission of resignation.
+The following are grounds for immediate termination of Active Diplomate status: (a) failure to pay registration fees, failure to pay special assessments, and/or if applicable, not completing the recertification requirements as listed in the ABE Policy and Procedures Manual as provided in Articles XI, XII or (b) submission of resignation.

-Active Diplomate status terminated for non-payment of fees or special assessments shall be reinstated by payment of all past and current fees and special assessments within three years after payment is due.
+Active Diplomate status terminated for non-payment of fees, special assessments, and/or if applicable, not completing the recertification requirements as listed in the ABE Policy and Procedures Manual shall be reinstated by payment of all past and current fees and special assessments within three years after payment is due.
 If fees or special assessments are in arrears for more than three years, a person must submit a written request for reinstatement, pay all past-owed dues and assessments, pay a special assessment in the amount of $500.00, and fulfill all outstanding requirements associated with their certification.

 Active Diplomate status terminated by retirement shall be reinstated by formal application to the Board for reinstatement and payment of all current fees and special assessments.

-ARTICLE XII.
+ARTICLE XIII.
 DISCIPLINARY ACTION OF CANDIDATES FOR BOARD CERTIFICATION

 The Board may terminate or suspend a Candidate in the process of achieving Board Certification if the Board, after due and thorough consideration and upon the affirmative vote of two-thirds of the Directors, determines within its discretion that the Candidate: